-I am a Postdoctoral Research Fellow in the Theoretical Biophysics Group of the Lewis-Sigler Institute for Integrative Genomics at Princeton University, in Princeton, NJ, USA.
+I am a Postdoctoral Research Fellow in the Biophysics Theory Group of the Lewis-Sigler Institute for Integrative Genomics at Princeton University, in Princeton, NJ, USA.

 The Principal Investigators of my group are Professors Ned Wingreen, William Bialek and Curtis Callan.

 I hold a Cross-Disciplinary Fellowship from the Human Frontier Science Program.

 I obtained my PhD at the laboratoire

 Matière et Systèmes Complexes (Complex

 Paris-Diderot, Paris 7 and CNRS, in Paris, France.